madjin/awesome-vrchat/README.md

 ### Udon

 - [Getting started with Udon](https://ask.vrchat.com/t/getting-started-with-udon/80) - **Official** and best place to start
+- [UdonSharp](https://github.com/vrchat-community/UdonSharp) - a compiler for compiling C# to Udon assembly
 - [Contextual Buttons](https://www.youtube.com/watch?v=01a5qO60qlo) - Breakdown of a more complex usage of buttons by Vowgan
 - [Basic Buttons](https://www.youtube.com/watch?v=GWv3zloRWY4) - Getting a simple button toggle working by Vowgan
 - [Jumping and PlayerMods](https://www.youtube.com/watch?v=OventaglGCY) - Jumping and modifying the player's movement speed by Vowgan